huangjien/devops-mcps/README.md

 - Ensure all classifiers in `pyproject.toml` are valid PyPI classifiers
 - Remove deprecated license classifiers in favor of SPDX license expressions
 - The package will be available at: https://pypi.org/project/devops-mcps/
+- Update the version everytime, or when you push, it will show an error: already exists.

 ## License